zhixuan-lin/forgetting-transformer/README.md

 ### Dependencies

-First, make sure you've done an editable installaltion of this repository if you haven't:
+First, make sure you've done an editable installation of this repository if you haven't:

 ```bash
 git clone git@github.com:zhixuan-lin/forgetting-transformer.git